core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The byte 'x' of the OSCORE Option value.

-* The nonce conveyed in the 'nonce' field of the OSCORE option.
+* The nonce conveyed in the 'nonce' field of the OSCORE Option.
 Its size ranges from 1 to 16 bytes as indicated in the 'x' byte, and is typically of 8 bytes.

 * The byte 'y' of the OSCORE Option value, if present.